MU-Data-Science/KGSAR/README.md

     $ docker push name_of_repository:tag_name
 ```

-You can also locally run this image using the following:
+You can also locally run this image using the following command:

 ```
-    $ docker run name_of_tag -p 5001:5001 -p 9999:9999
+    $ docker run -p 5001:5001 -p 9999:9999 name_of_tag
 ```

+Note: <b>If you have not made any changes to the RWStoreProperties and run.sh files, you will be able to build and run your new image successfully.
+The files in this repository are by default set to running the image from Docker.</b>

 Taken from [Docker Documentation](https://docs.docker.com/engine/reference/commandline/image_build/).